 6/2 (Sat) Observing Spring through Birds

 All levels and experience with birding welcome!
 Join us to observe the arrival of spring through the birds at Delta Park, one of Winooski Valley Park District’s birding HOTSPOTs.
 Led by Americorps Volunteer environmental educator Juli Tyson.
+We’ll met at 8:30 at the Delta Park parking area at the end of Windemere Way in Colchester (past the fishing access) , and should be done around 10.
 Easy hike / walk.
 Leisurely pace.
-3 miles.
+1 mile.
 Julianna Tyson, firstname.lastname@example.org or (978) 994-0482.

 6/2 (Sat) National Trails Day